 Management subjects address key issues of strategy, marketing, operations, human resources and financial planning, studied in parallel with international hospitality development.
 Options include consultancy and multi-unit management.
 Students acquire research skills, which they can apply to academic or industrial projects.

-As is the case with other industries in the service sector, technology have brought new modes of direct communication with guests who now have more control and choice in selecting accommodation, transport and other suppliers in the hospitality sector.
-For instance, for many guests a restaurant’s website is now the first point of contact and serve as a virtual business card, hence needs to be maintained and kept interactive.
+As is the case with other industries in the service sector, technology has brought new modes of direct communication with guests who now have more control and choice in selecting accommodation, transport and other suppliers in the hospitality sector.
+For instance, for many guests a restaurant’s website is now the first point of contact and serves as a virtual business card, hence needs to be maintained and kept interactive.

 Thus, the new hospitality model is based on embracing new technology and the evolution of the guest as a highly informed stakeholder seeking choice, personal service and competitive pricing as well as relying increasingly on user reviews.

 Graduates of the MSc in International Hospitality Management can look forward to a range of career opportunities.
 Industries that generally require hospitality management services include: